paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

 Basic Usage
 -----------

-There are three steps to using the Responses integration:
+There are three steps to using the Respx integration:

 1. Create the data files.
 2. Pass the ``psf_respx_mock`` fixture as a parameter to your test function.
-3. Activate the respx integration using the command line flags.
+3. Activate the Respx integration using the command line flags.

 Data file format
 ^^^^^^^^^^^^^^^^